-The Halloween celebration at Disneyland runs from mid-September (beginning September 11th in 2015) through November 1st and during that time guests are treated to seasonal fun throughout the park from spooky (but not too spooky!) decorations to Halloween-themed rides.
+The Halloween celebration at Disneyland runs from September through until Halloween and during that time guests are treated to seasonal fun throughout the park from spooky (but not too spooky!) decorations to Halloween-themed rides.
 These are my picks for 6 of the best things to see and do at Disneyland during Halloween Time.

 Halloween Decorations - Main Street U.S.A.

 As you arrive at the entrance gates to Disneyland Park you will be greeted by Disney's Fab 5 in pumpkin form which sets the Halloween mood in the best possible way.
 If you are arriving at the park first thing in the morning though it's best to avoid the temptation to linger and plan instead to return mid-afternoon when it's less crowded and you have the time to appreciate and photograph the Halloween decorations on Main Street U.S.A. leading up to Sleeping Beauty's Castle.
 The shops along Main Street are decorated for the season with pumpkin displays on the second story ledges and there is a gigantic Mickey Mouse pumpkin which offers the perfect family photo op with the Castle in the background.
 My favourite seasonal touch is the carved pumpkins representing each of the park's lands that encircle the Partners statue of Walt and Mickey in front of Sleeping Beauty's Castle.